 1) Tell us about yourself, where are you from?
 How and when did you get into photography?

 I’m Marco Tonetti, I’m 32 and I’m from Italy.

-I got into photography with my iphone about 2 years ago.
-I liked the idea of taking pictures of everything and I soon realised I had a nice taste for it because my friends kept on asking me about my photos on Facebook.
-After one year of iphone photography I bought my first DSLR in October 2016.
+I got into photography with my iPhone about 2 years ago.
+I liked the idea of taking pictures of everything and I soon realized I had a nice taste for it because my friends kept on asking me about my photos on Facebook.
+After one year of iPhone photography, I bought my first DSLR in October 2016.

-I now shoot mainly landscapes, nature and travel photography, but I also like taking some portraits for friends when they ask.
+I now shoot mainly landscapes, nature and travel photography, but I also like taking some portraits of friends when they ask.

 2) How much time do you spend on photography on average?

 I spend at least 2 hours a day editing photos from my trips + 1-2 hours managing my personal Instagram account https://www.instagram.com/marcotonettii/ – I like to interact with other photographers so much in order to learn from them.

 I also shoot as often as possible and I go out shooting on average 3-4 times a week.